STRATEGIC DEPTH Development

 National War Museum and Armchair Generals community archives were used to analyse maps and events from WW1 and WW2 that are related to the western and eastern theatres respectively.

 5 prototypes of Strategic Depths were developed to identify challenges with the project, test feasibility and find out if the concept is truly fun.

 Afterwards, the project was iterated for 7 months and it was consistently tested with a fresh group of playtesters every week.
 Strategic Depth was remade from scratch 3 times and its entire UI and visuals were remade from scratch several dozen times.

 This process allowed to solve issues without being restricted by the project architecture.
 Furthermore, instead of assumptions; data, experience and theory were leveraged to solve problems.

 Finally, the project was polished for 2 months, in that time UI and flow of Strategic Depth was balanced and amplified.
 The screenshots showcase how strategic depth evolved from the very first prototype to its current stage.

 The design process for Strategic depth involved simulation of gameplay through paper prototypes and visualisation of user stories, moreover extensive notes were taken to support the development efforts and to keep track of brainstorming sessions outcomes.

 For this project, over 100 pages of notes were taken.
 Most of them included some text and sketches of overlapping ideas and their iterations or examples.

 Over the course of the project, many game features were produced and evolved because of trying to solve various conceptual and technical issues.

-Problems are not a barrier to success, but as an opportunity to make something great and different, and the more challenging or bigger the problem is, the more impactful and memorable will be the solution.
+Problems were seen not as barriers to success, but as opportunities to make something great and different, while the more challenging or bigger the problem was, the more impactful and memorable was the solution.